Your Music Catalog Is a Financial Asset. Is It Forensic-Ready?

 AI and the New Sampling Problem

 AI music tools are creating a new category of IP risk.
-AI-generated melodies, rhythms, and instrumental arrangements are trained on vast datasets of existing music.
-When an AI tool generates output that closely resembles an existing work — especially an unpublished work that was uploaded to a platform with broad training data terms — the question of prior art becomes critical.
+AI-generated melodies, rhythms, and instrumental arrangements are trained on large datasets of existing music.
+When an AI tool generates output that closely resembles an existing work, especially an unpublished work that was uploaded to a platform with broad training data terms, the question of prior art becomes critical.

 Without a timestamp predating the AI output, a creator cannot establish that their melody existed before the AI generated something similar.
 With a sealed timestamp, the creation date is certified and the claim of prior art is grounded in verifiable evidence.